hfpg2026/ospac/docs/LLM_PROMPTS.md

 # LLM Prompts for License Analysis

-This document describes the AI prompts used by OSPAC to analyze software licenses and extract structured data.
+This document describes the AI prompts OSPAC uses to analyze software licenses and extract structured data.

 ## Overview